The Twelve-Pound Look (1956 film): Cast of 1956 production

-Production and receoption
+Production and reception

 The play had been performed several times and broadcast on ABC radio in Australia.
 The television adaptation was broadcast live from the Arcon Studios in Sydney, New South Wales (this was before the ABC's better known studios at Gore Hill were open).

 Thelma Afford did the designs.
 "All colour is reduced to a scale of nine grey tones," said Afford.

 The play was rehearsed at a studio in Forbes St.

 "We were probably all a bit nervous, but everything went very smoothly," recalls script assistant Ruth Page.

 Joan Lord was later in Elizabeth Refuses and The Wraith.